auerlab/fasda/README.md

 not-entirely-random manner to estimate the exact P-value in far less time.
 We need more analysis of this approach to ensure that the results are not biased.

-The kallisto abundance.tsv file format is used as input for normalization and computing fold-change and P-values.
-The "fasda abundance" command computes abundances from SAM/BAM/CRAM files and produces a kallisto-style abundance TSV file, so that data from other aligners can be used.
-This is currently used to support output from hisat2, and will support ChIP-Seq and ATAC-Seq peak data in the future.

-FASDA's abundance estimates are currently about 40% higher than kallisto's, but they are proportional, so the resulting fold-changes are the same.
-This is likely due to higher alignment rates produced by hisat2 in our tests.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included